tkamag/aws-ressources/lambda.md

    > If our lambda doesn't receive any events from some periods of time,  **the lambda service decodes to kill the lambda instance**

    > The time between the **last invokation** and **the service deciding to kill the instance** is unknown and internal to ``AWS``.

+   > Because of this concept of **cold start** and **warm start**, it **recommended to initialize some of your ressources outside the function handler**  when the function is invoked for the first time.

+   > **When a function is invoke at the first time i.e at the cold start, all the code outside the handler is run**.
+At **warm start** the code outside the handler are already been imported.

+   > **Remember:** You need to initialize database connecxion outside the handler.

+   ## C.3 Asynchronousand/Synchronous invocation
+   The are two ways lambda function can be invoke:
+   * **Synchronous invocation**: Where the client send request to a lambda; the lambda does it job and returns a response to the client.

+   * **Asynchronous invocation**: Where client doesn't sent a request to the lamnda, it places it on a queue that is internal to the lambda.
+After the client successfully places the event on the queue, it considers its job done, **the client is not waiting any response from the lambda**.
+When the lambda is not busy, it takes the request even from the sueue and processes it.

+    When we click on a **test buttom** in the console, ware invoking **the functions synchronous ly**, we need to xait for lambda to return a response.

+    ## C.4 Dead Letter Queue
+    A **Dead Leter queue** is queue to which messages in our ceses events are sent if they cannot be successfull process by our lambda.
+    To create a  dead letter queue, we'll use ``AWS SQS``  and add it to our lambda function(go to configuration + Asynchronousand invocation+ Attach+ Dead Letter Queue)